marco3211/shopping-app/README.md

 This React application is built using Vite, a tool which provides fast development and hot module replacement (HMR) capabilities.
 The app is designed to manage shopping lists with features like drag-and-drop reordering and persistent state management using Redux.

+The application's infrastructure is managed using Terraform and Ansible, allowing for automated provisioning and configuration of AWS resources.
+This setup ensures a scalable and reliable environment for deploying and running the application.

 ## Key Technologies and Configurations

 - **Vite**: A build tool with HMR which allows developers to see changes in real-time without the need to refresh the entire page.